-See also question 4.10 above.
+See also question 4.11 above.

 5.4 Recognition.
-If the purchaser grants a security interest in the receivables under the laws of the purchaser's country or a third country, and that security interest is valid and perfected under the laws of that other country, will it be treated as valid and perfected in Germany or must additional steps be taken in Germany?
+If the purchaser grants a security interest in receivables governed by the laws of Germany, and that security interest is valid and perfected under the laws of the purchaser's country, will it be treated as valid and perfected in Germany or must additional steps be taken in Germany?

-The conflict of laws rules described in question 3.2 above in respect of assignments of receivables generally also apply to the grant of security interests, whether in the form of a formal pledge or a security assignment.
-Accordingly, as between the purchaser and the seller, the security interest would be considered valid and perfected if the requirements of the law chosen to govern the security agreement were met.
-Whether the security interest is valid and perfected with respect to the obligor and third parties depends on the law governing the receivable.
-If such law's requirements were not met, the security interest would not be considered valid and perfected.
-If the seller and the purchaser, in such case, also wish to validly grant and perfect the security interest with respect to the obligor and third parties, they need to take such additional steps as the law governing the receivable requires to perfect a security interest
+The conflict of laws rules described in question 3.1 above in respect of assignments of receivables generally also apply to the grant of security interests, whether in the form of a formal pledge or a security assignment.
+Accordingly, as between the purchaser and the secured party, the security interest would be considered valid and perfected if the requirements of the law chosen to govern the security agreement were met, provided that the receivables are assignable pursuant to the law governing them (i.e., German law).
+Whether the security interest is valid and perfected with respect to the obligor depends on the law governing the receivables.
+Where the receivables are governed by the laws of Germany, the purchaser and the secured party need to take such additional steps, if any, as German law might require to validly grant and perfect the security interest vis-à-vis the obligor.
+The same applies in respect of the question whether the security is valid and perfected vis-à-vis third parties if a German court in that respect applied the law governing the receivables (and not the laws of the purchaser's country, see question 3.1 above).

 5.5 Additional Formalities.
-What additional or different requirements apply to security interests in or connected to promissory notes, mortgage loans, consumer loans or marketable debt securities?
+What additional or different requirements apply to security interests in or connected to insurance policies, promissory notes, mortgage loans, consumer loans or marketable debt securities?

-Under German law, security over promissory notes, mortgage loans, consumer loans and marketable debt securities can also be granted in the form of a formal pledge or by way of security assignment.
+Under German law, security over insurance policies, promissory notes, mortgage loans, consumer loans and marketable debt securities can also be granted in the form of a formal pledge or by way of security assignment.
 (In the case of debt securities, the most common form of security is a formal pledge.)
 As a general matter, the additional requirements described in question 4.3 above also apply to the grant of security over these types of instruments.
+Security over insurance policies generally requires notification of the insurance company to be effective.